The 6 Essential Principles of Leadership Coaching

 Use these 6 core principles for leadership coaching to coach someone from an office or cubicle near you:

-- That leads to the third core principle for in-house coaching: facilitate and collaborate.
+- Facilitate and collaborate.
 Like Socrates, who always led his students with questions, the best coaches don’t give direct answers or act the expert.
 To hold a coaching conversation, focus on the coachee’s needs, and avoid filling the lesson with your own life stories and pet theories.
 Although you may suggest several options for responding to a problem, the ultimate choice should rest with the coachee — with you acting as the facilitator and collaborator.

 - Advocate self-awareness.
 You want your coachee to learn how to recognize their own strengths and present weaknesses — a prerequisite skill for any good leader.
 In the same way, you should understand how your own behaviors as a coach impact the people around you.
 Demonstrate a sense of awareness in yourself and you’re more likely to foster in your coachee a similar self-awareness.
 You may also want to share ways to boost self-awareness.

-- And as you coach someone in your organization, put into practice the fifth core principle of leadership teaching, which is to promote learning from experience.
+- Promote learning from experience.
 Most people can learn, grow, and change only if they have the right set of experiences and are open to learning from them.
 As a coach, always help your coachee reflect on past events and to analyze what went well and what didn’t.
 Foster experiential learning and using experience to fuel development, and your student will continue to improve long after the end of your lessons.

 - Finally, model what you coach.
-This, the last of the 6 core principles, may be the most difficult to embody, as it means putting into practice outside of class the leadership lessons you’ve been trying to communicate.
+This, the last of the 6 core principles of coaching, may be the most difficult to embody, as it means putting into practice outside of class the leadership lessons you’ve been trying to communicate.

-And remember, if you don’t feel you have the capacity to coach on a particular issue, refer your charge to someone more experienced — an executive coach who, we hope, puts into practice the 6 core leadership coaching principles even better than you do.
+And remember, if you don’t feel you have the capacity to coach on a particular issue, refer your coachee to someone more experienced — perhaps somehow who, we hope, puts into practice the 6 core leadership coaching principles even better than you do.